sourcegraph/about/handbook/engineering/developer-insights/code-insights/processes.md

 Our current process is as follows:

 - We work in **2-week iterations**.
-Every iteration as a GitHub milestone, which is created at least one iteration in advance.
+Every iteration has a GitHub milestone, which is created at least one iteration in advance.

 - Incoming tickets (from team members or from other teams) are added to the [GitHub project](https://github.com/orgs/sourcegraph/projects/200/views/1) and will be visible in the "All iterations" view under "No milestone".
 This represents our **backlog** of _unscheduled_ work.